avrilcoghlan/vibriowatch/docs/source/haiti.rst

 What are the closest relatives of H22 among published Vibrio cholerae genomes?
 ------------------------------------------------------------------------------

+If you learn better by seeing rather than reading, see the `video on identifying the closest relatives of H22, using Vibriowatch`_.

+.. _video on identifying the closest relatives of H22, using Vibriowatch:

 Vibriowatch includes a large set of >6000 published *V. cholerae* genomes, so you can search for the closest relatives of a new isolate among those published genomes.

 .. image:: HowToGetTheResult.png